eslamwael/Incorta-DevOps-Task/README.md

 Deploy and Schedule Script
 -------------------------

-**Deploy and schedule the "util.py" python script to run every 15 minutes using Ansible configuration management tool**
+**Deploy and schedule "util.py" python script to run every 15 minutes using Ansible configuration management tool**

 ### Approach: Create a project specific [Python Virtual Environment](https://docs.python.org/3/tutorial/venv.html "Python Virtual Environment") with only the required python packages.
-The script is run on the virtual environment, scheduled and deployed using five Ansible playbooks.
+The script is run on the virtual environment, scheduled and deployed using Ansible playbooks.

 **Exact steps:**

-- Install and create a python 3 virtual environment named "py_venv" on etc/ansible directory via "setup_venv.yml" playbook, apt is replaced with yum in case using CentOs 7
+- Install and create a python 3 virtual environment named "py_venv" on etc/ansible directory via "setup_venv.yml" playbook ( apt is replaced with yum in case of using CentOs 7 )
 ```yaml
 ## setup_venv.yml
   - name: Install the venv library